-Cash, UK Corporate Bond and Absolute Return Bond Pools
+3.17 Cash, UK Corporate Bond and Absolute Return Bond Pools

-Cash, UK Corporate Bond and Absolute Return Bond class assets are actively managed by external managers.
+Cash, UK Corporate Bond, and Absolute Return Bond class assets are actively managed by external managers.
 The investment managers are responsible for the management of interest rate risk.
-Some managers may, subject to restrictions, utilise derivative instruments, such as futures, options and swap agreements to modify duration.
+Some managers may, subject to restrictions, utilise derivative instruments, such as futures, options and swap agreements, to modify duration.
 Risk management within the collective investment vehicles is carried out in line with each vehicle's individual mandate and investment restrictions.
-Compliance with mandate conditions is monitored by the Investment Adviser as part of their ongoing operational due diligence review and reported to the TAP; this is considered further in the manager risk section of the document.
+Compliance with mandate conditions is monitored by the Investment Adviser as part of their ongoing operational due diligence review, and is reported to the TAP; this is considered further in the manager risk section of the Report.

-1.23 Liquidity Risk
+3.18 Liquidity Risk

-Liquidity risk is the risk stemming from the lack of marketability of an investment that cannot be bought or sold quickly enough to prevent or minimize a loss, or liquidated to meet States' Fund draw-downs when they become due.
+Liquidity risk is the risk stemming from the lack of marketability of an investment that cannot be bought or sold quickly enough to prevent or minimize a loss, or liquidated to meet States' Fund drawdowns when they become due.

-The Treasury forecasts cashflow for relevant States' Funds to ensure that sufficient short-term cash is available to meet monthly cash requirements.
-Sufficient liquid assets are maintained in the Consolidated Fund to meet all States' short-term requirements.

-Each States Fund's investment strategy is prepared taking account of cash and liquidity requirements; these strategies are reviewed by the TAP at least annually.
+- 3.19 Cashflows are forecast for relevant States Funds to ensure that sufficient shortterm cash is available to meet monthly cash requirements.
+Sufficient liquid assets are maintained in the Consolidated Fund to meet all States' short-term requirements. - 3.20 Each States Fund's investment strategy is prepared taking account of cash and liquidity requirements; these strategies are reviewed by the TAP at least annually.
 The TAP also periodically review the level of liquidity available within the CIF at a strategic level.
 From an operational perspective, management of liquidity is within the mandates of appointed pool managers.

-1.24 Credit and Counter-party Risk
+3.21 Credit and Counter-party Risk